-The pharmacy technician prepares medications under the direction of a pharmacist and may measure, mix, count, label, and record amounts and dosages of medications.
+The pharmacy technician prepares medications under the direction of a pharmacist and may measure, mix, count, label and record amounts and dosages of medications.
 A pharmacy technician may also review refill requests to verify that information is complete and accurate; maintain proper storage and security for drugs; answer telephones and respond to customer questions and requests; fill bottles with prescribed medications; type and affix labels; assist customers; price and file prescriptions that have been filled; clean and help to maintain equipment and work areas; and sterilize glassware according to prescribed methods.

-This comprehensive, 60-hour course will prepare students for an entry-level position in a community, hospital or long-term care setting.
-The course is also an excellent review for the Pharmacy Technician Certification Board (PTCB) national certification exam.
+This comprehensive course will prepare students for an entry-level position in a community, hospital or long-term care setting.
+The course is also an excellent review for the Pharmacy Technician Certification Board national certification exam.
 Topics will include medical terminology specific to the pharmacy, reading and interpreting prescriptions, and defining drugs by generic and brand names.
 Students will learn dosage calculation, I.V. flow rate, drug compounding, and dose conversion.
 Dispensing of prescriptions, inventory control, billing and insurance reimbursement will also be discussed.

-For more information about the Pharmacy Technician certification program, please see the “Allied Health” section of the latest credit-free catalog or contact the Continuing Education Allied Health Coordinator.
+For more information about the Pharmacy Technician certification program, please see the Allied Health section of the latest credit-free catalog or contact the Continuing Education Allied Health Coordinator.

 Continuing Education Division, Credit-Free Programs